The Dictionary of American Studio Ceramics, 1946 Onward

 2012—Curator, Pottery on the Hill, Washington, DC

-Dan Finnegan is known for making wood fired and salt glazed wheel-thrown functional stoneware pottery and bird sculptures that often portray birds in different situations.
+Dan Finnegan is known for wood fired and salt glazed wheel-thrown functional stoneware pottery.
 Finnegan makes a diverse range of functional work ranging from traditional to experimental forms.
-He uses various techniques to create interest on the surface: adding decorative sprigs, or bird sculptural elements, and chatter marks.
+He uses various techniques: adding decorative sprigs, sculptural elements, and chatter marks.

-Finnegan’s pottery is influenced by his time at Winchcombe Pottery (1800-) in England.
-Winchcombe had been led by Michael Cardew and later Ray Finch who hired Finnegan in 1978.
+Finnegan’s pottery is influenced by his time at Winchcombe Pottery in England.
+Winchcombe was led by Michael Cardew and later by Ray Finch who hired Finnegan in 1978.
 By the time Finnegan returned to the U.S. he had embraced the aesthetics of the Winchcombe style and continued to honor its traditions by continuing to develop his unique style.
-Dan Finnegan founded Liberty Town Arts Workshop in 2001 that started as a small pottery school and turned into a center for arts and crafts with over 50 participating local artists.
+Dan Finnegan founded Liberty Town Arts Workshop in 2001.
+It started as a small pottery school that turned into a center for arts and crafts with over 50 participating local artists.

 National Bonsai and Penjing Museum, Washington, DC